mcnc-clovett/mcnc-clovett.github.io/_posts/2022-07-05-publish-rdp-certs.md

     * Click **OK**
 7. Close the *Group Policy Management Editor* and *Group Policy Management* windows

-> Once domain devices perform Grop Policy updates, they will automatically enroll with this new RDP certificate.
+> Once domain devices perform Group Policy updates, they will automatically enroll with this new RDP certificate.
 Afterwards, all domain devices will trust the certificates presented by other domain-joined machines.
 {: .prompt-info}